Jubatian/rrpge-spec/specs/kcall.rst

 For more on the behavior and handling of input devices, see "inputdev.rst".

-0x0412: Get digital input description symbols
+0x0412: Get digital input descriptor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: kc_inp_getdidesc
-- Cycles: 800
+- Cycles: 2400
 - Host:   Required.
 - N/S:    May always return 0 indicating the input does not exist.
 - Param1: Device to query (only low 4 bits used).
 - Param2: Input group to query.
 - Param3: Input to query within the group (only low 4 bits used).
-- Ret.
-C: High 16 bits of UTF-32 character.
-- Ret.X3: Low 16 bits of UTF-32 character.
+- Param4: Target offset in CPU Data memory to load the description into.
+- Param5: Size limit for the description in words.
+- Ret.X3: 0 if the input does not exist, 1 otherwise.

-Returns a descriptive symbol for the given input point of the given device, or the information that the input is not available.
+Returns a description for the given input point of the given device, or the information that the input is not available.
 This function may assist users using their physical controllers within the application by providing information by which they may identify the appropriate controls on their hardware.

-The highest bit of the 32bit return value (bit 15 of C) if set identifies special codes for specific (non-keyboard, or special keys on a keyboard) devices.
+An UTF-8 description text is loaded into the target if the input exists (it may not terminate properly if truncated by size limit).
+Otherwise the target is not altered.

+See "inputdev.rst" for more information.

+0x0413: Get analog input descriptor
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- F.name: kc_inp_getaidesc
+- Cycles: 2400
+- Host:   Required.
-A zero return indicates that the input does not exist.
+- N/S:    May always return 0 indicating the input does not exist.
+- Param1: Device to query (only low 4 bits used).
+- Param2: Analog input to query.
+- Param3: Target offset in CPU Data memory to load the description into.
+- Param4: Size limit for the description in words.
+- Ret.X3: 0 if the input does not exist, 1 otherwise.

+Returns a description for the given input point of the given device, or the information that the input is not available.
+This function may assist users using their physical controllers within the application by providing information by which they may identify the appropriate controls on their hardware.

+An UTF-8 description text is loaded into the target if the input exists (it may not terminate properly if truncated by size limit).
+Otherwise the target is not altered.

-See "inputdev.rst" for the usage and the complete mapping of this return value.
+See "inputdev.rst" for more information.

+0x0414: Get device name
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- F.name: kc_inp_getname
+- Cycles: 2400
+- Host:   Required.
+- N/S:    May always return 0 indicating the name does not exist.
+- Param1: Device to query (only low 4 bits used).
+- Param2: Target offset in CPU Data memory to load the name into.
+- Param3: Size limit for the name in words.
+- Ret.X3: 0 if the name does not exist, 1 otherwise.

+Returns a descriptive UTF-8 device name if possible (it may not terminate properly if truncated by size limit).
+Note that even an existing device may have no name information.
+If the name does not exist, the target is not altered.

 0x0422: Get digital inputs